History of Wyoming's Name

 Indian Names abound in Wyoming

 The state name itself, Wyoming, is Indian though not western in origin.
 It is usually said that Wyoming came from eastern Pennsylvania, from a Delaware word, Waumic, or Muchu-waumic, meaning "end of plains" and that congressional irritation over prolonged debate on a name for the new territory arbitrarily assigned this eastern word to a western state.
-But A. J. Mokler, former Wyoming State Historian, has convincingly argued that the Delaware Indians, when they were moved westward to Ohio, then to Kansas, carried this name with them, and that it was well known both to these Indians and to western men as applied to the upper Platte river country to the mountains, or 'end of the plains.'
+However, A. J. Mokler, former Wyoming State Historian, has convincingly argued that the Delaware Indians, when they were moved westward to Ohio, then to Kansas, carried this name with them, and that it was well known both to these Indians and to western men as applied to the upper Platte river country to the mountains, or 'end of the plains.'
 He argues that it was so understood when assigned to the new territory (Clough).